lisongxu/CSCE156-Project-DB/README.md

 #### 5.2.1.
 Design Document (40 points)

+  * Introduction (5 points) : Provide a short introduction to your application.
+For example, what features and functionality does it provide at a high-level?
+Who will use the application?

   * ER Diagram (5 points) : Present an Entity-Relational (ER) Diagram illustrating all your database tables and their relationships.
 You can utilize tools like  MySQL Workbench or free https://drawsql.app/ for automatic generation of an ER Digram from your MySQL code.

+  * 3NF Compliance (10 points) : Provide a justification for 3NF compliance of all your database tables.
+That is, justify that they have no group of values for an attribute, no partial dependencies, and no transitive dependencies.

   * UML Diagram (5 points) : Display a Unified Modeling Language (UML) diagram to represent all your Java classes and their relationships.
 The PlantUML plugin for Eclipse can be employed to automatically generate a UML diagram from your Java code.

-  * 3NF Compliance (10 points) : Provide a justification for 3NF compliance of all your database tables.

-  * Mapping (10 points) : Describe the correspondence between database tables and Java classes, include a briefly rationale.
+  * Mapping (5 points) : Describe the correspondence between database tables and Java classes, include a briefly rationale.
 For example, identify which Java class stores the data of each database table?

-  * Synchronization (10 points): Describe how you synchronize your Java data with the data on the database server, along with a breif justification.
+  * Synchronization (5 points): Describe how you synchronize your Java data with the data on the database server, along with a breif justification.
 For example, outlining when to load which data from the database server to Java? when to save which data from Java to the database server?

+  * Testing (5 points): Describe how you test each component and the overall application.

   Note: the mapping and synchronization questions are open-ended.

+  [Here](designdocument.docx) is a Word template for design document.

 #### 5.2.2.
 MySQL and Java Code (60 points):